dafny-lang/blog/_posts/2023-03-02-dafny-4-released.markdown

 * [Dafny on GitHub](https://github.com/dafny-lang/dafny)

 ## Dafny 4.0 Release Highlights
-If you haven’t had a look at Dafny since 3.0, you’re missing out on a ton of exciting new features and enhancements!
-Here are some of the recent highlights since Dafny 3.0.
+We have added a lot of exciting new features and enhancements to the Dafny language and ecosystem since Dafny 3.0.
+Here are some of the recent highlights.
 Some of these features have been available in prior releases, but are now enabled by default in 4.0.

 ### Better visual verification feedback
 Dafny has always fused together programming and verification, placing both of them in the IDE.
 In Dafny 4.0, we have added a large number of visual enhancements to the IDE, giving you more feedback than ever, without you having to search through menus to get it.